 - Sometimes it will be necessary to help her by cleaning the puppies with a dry towel and sucking any excess fluid from their nose

 - If a puppy appears to be born dead, vigorously rub the puppy with a towel and suck any fluid out of the nose.
 More often than not, this will revive a puppy

 - Do not attempt to clean up the mess until at least 12 hours later

 Videos: Newborn Puppy Cleaning and Whelping a Puppy

-- If a dam appears to be pushing for more than 2 hours, call Aron or Aisha, and take the dam to the emergency vet.
+- If a dam appears to be pushing for more than 2 hours, call the emergency phone number on your magnet, and take the dam to the emergency vet

 - Very rarely a dam will require a C-Section to successfully deliver her puppies, but it happens